VietnamKnowledgeNewsletter

 What employers commonly try to skip

 1. Health check at an approved hospital — they tell you the certificate from your home country is fine.
-It is not.
-You must be examined at a Vietnamese hospital on the MoLISA approved list (Vinmec, FV, Cho Ray, etc.).
+It typically is not accepted by immigration.
+You should be examined at a Vietnamese hospital on the MoLISA approved list (Vinmec, FV, Cho Ray, etc.).
 Costs ~$80.

 2. Apostille / legalisation of your degree — they will insist a notarised copy is enough.
-It is not.
-Your degree must be either apostilled (if your country is in the Hague Convention — note: Vietnam is not in Hague but accepts apostille from member countries via the embassy) or consular-legalised at the Vietnamese embassy in the issuing country.
+It is typically not accepted by immigration.
+Your degree should be either apostilled (if your country is in the Hague Convention — note: Vietnam is not in Hague but accepts apostille from member countries via the embassy) or consular-legalised at the Vietnamese embassy in the issuing country.
+Verify the current requirement with immigration.

 3. Background check — they tell you any criminal record check is fine.
-It must be issued within the last 180 days at submission.
+It should be issued within the last 180 days at submission to meet immigration requirements.

 4. "Start now, paperwork later" — illegal.
 Working without a permit risks fines for both parties and deportation for you.
 Departing the country and re-entering does not reset this.